- Karen Charatan

 Cara Di Edwardo is a lettering artist, designer and adjunct professor at Cooper Union and has spent many years in the classroom and in planning educational programs.
-She is past president of the New York Society of Scribes and is currently serving on the board of the Type Directors Club.
+She is past president of the New York Society of Scribes and has served on the board of the Type Directors Club.
 She is a founder and the director of the Type@Cooper Program.
 She holds a BFA from Cooper Union, and has done further studies at ENSAD, Paris, Hunter College, NY and Kyoto Seika University, Japan.

 Michael Doret grew up in Brooklyn, New York near the tattered remains of the wonderful old collection of amusement parks known as Coney Island.
 Inspiration for his work came from those early years near the banners, signage and brilliant colors of his Brooklyn neighborhood, and from frequently visiting Times Square where his father worked for MGM among the bright lights, billboards, and general cacophony of the "Great White Way".
 Similar inspiration came later from such diverse sources as matchbook covers, enamel signs, packaging, and the numerous and varied artifacts of the mid-century America of his childhood.

 After graduating from Cooper Union, and after several years at different staff positions, Michael set up a design studio in New York.
 He has, for many years, specialized in letterform art, and an integrated approach to the disciplines of lettering, illustration and graphic design.
 He currently runs a studio out of his home in the Hollywood Hills of Los Angeles.

 For many years he concentrated almost exclusively on logo and lettering projects, but recently Michael expanded the base of his work to include font design.

 Michael’s original fonts and font families are available through his type foundry Alphabet Soup.